Lizzo Breaks Down in Tears as She Addresses Racism Amid George Floyd Protests

 "What they just told me is at this point all the violence, the majority of the violence that's happening in that city is coming from the KKK and the heavily militarized police.
 There are people coming from the south, there are white supremacist terrorist groups coming from the south, patrolling the streets, shooting people," she said, according to Billboard, adding, "Follow some people in Minneapolis ‘cause the real story is not being told fully."

-Reminding her following of how the protests originated, the Grammy winner began to tear up as she tried to process recent events.
+Then, the Grammy winner began to tear up as she tried to process recent events.
+"It's never black people, it's always white people using the term 'race war,'" Lizzo explained.
+"We don't want that sh-t."

 Taking a moment to compose herself, Lizzo proceeded, "It's not that hard to see.
 The people that don't see it don't want to see it.
 I don't have sympathy for people who don't see it anymore.
 Black people are tired.
 We are so tired."